TenaciousBen/gentrifun/readme.md

 4. In the BE project run `yarn start` to bootup the server (run `yarn test` if you want to see tests)
 5. In the FE project run `yarn start` to bootup the react-scripts app server
 6. Go to `http://localhost:3000` if you aren't automatically taken there by react-scripts

+# Use

+1. Select a location by clicking the 'select' button
+2. Go to the overview tab to view the location's data

 # Future roadmap